lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     Your RCS deployment and its debugging port are unlikely to be exposed externally.
 This means, you will need to let your debugger access the remote process by [forwarding connections made to a local port on your machine to a remote port on the RCS pods in your Kubernetes cluster](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/#forward-a-local-port-to-a-port-on-the-pod).

     Here, the local port is the one you will use in your debugger configuration; the remote port is the one that you specified in the JDWP `address` option.
-In the following command, the "local" port is on the left and the "remote" one is on the right:
+In the following example, the "local" port is on the left and the "remote" one is on the right:

     `Terminal`